Choreolab 2026

 Sebastian Geilings (Australia)

-Alongside the regular two week programme, we will be offering open evening workshops that are open to all to attend, even if you are not attending the full Choreolab programme.
+Alongside the regular two week programme, we will be offering open evening workshops lead by some of Pōneke’s local artists.
+These are open to all to attend, no matter your experience level.
+You do not need to be registered for the full Choreolab programme to attend any of the Artist Series workshops.

 The Tutors